beaarend/automaton/README.md

 # Automaton
-Making a simple banking system using JFLAP for the automaton part and C++.
+Making a simple banking system using JFLAP for the automaton part and C++ for the implementation.